Killing of Larry Payne: Payne's funeral

 There was a five-hour wake the day before the funeral on April 1, 1968.
 Six hundred attended his funeral at Clayborn Temple on April 2, 1968.
 Striking sanitation workers, clergy members who supported the strike, and national television representatives were all in attendance, as well as the students and faculty of Mitchell Road High School where Payne was enrolled prior to his death.
 Rev. B.T.
 Dumas, pastor of New Philadelphia Baptist Church gave the eulogy entitled "Man Is Like Grass And Is Cut Down in Various Stages of Life."
 Rev. Dumas made no reference to the unusual circumstances of Payne's death.
-Payne's mother, Lizzie Mason Payne, had to be led from the church because she was so full of grief.
+Payne's mother, Lizzie, had to be led from the church because she was so full of grief.
 The Washington Post quoted her as saying: "They killed you like a dog."
+Payne was buried in the New Park Cemetery in Memphis.
+His tombstone reads, "Larry 1950-1968 Son".

 Events after Payne's death

 King planned to visit Payne's mother during his next visit to Memphis, but was killed before the visit could occur.
 He was assassinated seven days after Payne's killing, on April 4, 1968, when he returned to Memphis in an effort to hold a peaceful march unmarred by looting and violence.

-After Payne's death, Lizzie Payne, his mother, moved to Flint, Michigan.
+His mother, Lizzie, moved to Flint, Michigan after Payne's death.

 Under the Till Act, the case against Jones began another federal review in 2007.
 It would later be officially closed by the Department of Justice on July 5, 2011, when it was determined that there was not "sufficient evidence to prove beyond a reasonable doubt that the subject willfully used excessive force when he fired his weapon at the victim."
 Jones later died in April 2019.

 In April 2023, the Civil Rights Division official Karla Dobinski would issue a notice to close the case's file.